+The Amended Complaint alleges that Officers Anderson and Westman obtained the warrant for the February 8, 2019 search (ECF.
+No. 26, ¶10).
+The search warrant was supported by an affidavit from an informant that had purchased narcotics from a man on the back porch of Plaintiff's building (ECF No. 26, ¶12).
+The Amended Complaint further alleges that "the warrant affidavit did not contain any information that would support a reasonable belief that the person described by the informant as selling narcotics had been inside of plaintiff's apartment" (ECF No. 26, ¶13).

-The Complaint alleges that Officers Anderson and Westman obtained the warrant for the February 8, 2019 search (ECF.
-No. 1, ¶10).
-The Complaint alleges that "only an incompetent police officer could have believed that there was probable cause to obtain the warrant."
-Id. ¶11.
-Plaintiff does not allege why a competent police officer would not believe there was probable cause.
-The Complaint does not allege that any Officer Defendant knew of any fact that would lead them to suspect that the search warrant itself was invalid.
-Plaintiff's allegation is no more than a legal conclusion stating that "there was no probable cause".
+The Complaint does not allege that any Officer Defendant who executed the warrant obtained by Anderson and Westman knew of any fact that would lead them to suspect that the search warrant itself was invalid.
+Plaintiff's legal conclusion that "there was no probable cause" for the warrant could only apply to Anderson and Westman who obtained the warrant.
+There is no conclusion that any other Officer Defendant knew there was no probable cause for the warrant and it was invalid as Plaintiff claims.
 Because her Fourth Amendment claim is based on conclusory, threadbare allegations that the officers lacked probable cause, it is insufficient to survive a motion to dismiss.
 Roldan v.
 Town of Cicero, 2018 U.S. Dist.
 LEXIS 49122 (N.D.
 Ill.
 Mar.
 26, 2018)(dismissing Fourth Amendment claim where plaintiff failed to allege what facts were known to Defendants at the time of his arrest that would establish they lacked probable cause).
+Plaintiff fails to allege facts to support her claim that it was unreasonable for the Officer Defendants who executed the warrant to believe that the warrant was valid.
+Junkert v.
+Massey, 610 F. 3d 364, 369 (7th Cir.
+2010)(An "officer who relies on a subsequently invalidated warrant may be liable for 1983 damages only if the warrant application was 'so lacking in indica of probable cause as to render official belief in its existence unreasonable.'"), quoting Malley v.
+Briggs, 475 U.S. 335, 345 (1986).

 The Fourth Amendment authorizes police officers who are executing a search warrant "to 'take reasonable action to secure the premises and to ensure their own safety and the efficacy of the search.""
 United States v.
 Clifton Banks, 628 F. Supp.
 2d 811, 815 (N.D.
 Ill.
 2009)(quoting United States v.
 Jennings, 544 F. 3d 815, 819 (7th Cir.
 2008).
 Officers, therefore, have the authority "to detain the occupants of the premises while a proper search is conducted."
 Muehler v.
 Mena, 544 U.S. 93, 98 (2005)(quoting Michigan v.
 Summers, 452 U.S. 692, 705 (1981)).
 See also United States v.
 Burns, 37 F.3d 276, 280 (7th Cir.
 1994)(finding detention during the execution of the search warrant under the Fourth Amendment); People v.
 Edwards, 144 Ill.
 2d 108, 126 (1991)(explaining that "a warrant to search for contraband, founded on probable cause, implicitly carries with it the authority to detain occupants of the premises while the search is being conducted").
 Police officers' authority to detain occupants incident to a search is categorical.
 Muehler, 544 U.S. at 98 (Fourth Amendment allows officers to detain occupants when executing a search warrant).
 Plaintiff's allegations that the officers "unreasonably detained," "illegally entered," "illegally searched," and "searched in an unreasonable manner" are also legal conclusions couched as factual allegations.
-Id. at ¶15 and ¶16.
+Id. at ¶20 and ¶21.